 Malachite at a Glance

-Malachite is the stone of transformation and the Heart Chakra healer — a vivid green copper mineral that draws out emotional pain and replaces it with growth.
+Malachite is the stone of transformation.
+It is a vivid green copper mineral that draws out emotional pain and pushes you toward growth, whether you feel ready or not.

-Those going through major life transitions, working through grief or heartbreak, and anyone ready to release old emotional patterns
+People going through major life transitions, anyone working through grief or heartbreak, and those who are genuinely ready to release old emotional patterns

 “I embrace transformation and release what no longer serves my highest good.”